The Amiga Moms Social... Motherhood United in Culture & Mindfulness

 The Amiga Moms Social is a one-of-a-kind event which has not been duplicated elsewhere.
 The focus of Amiga Moms is on motherhood united in culture and mindfulness.
 Through the Amiga Moms Social, participants are empowered by a network of other Amiga Moms who understand the cultural demands of 21st-century Latina mothers.
 Furthermore, education of mindfulness and its benefits, practice of mindfulness during the event, and resources to take home with strategies to implement individually will be provided.

-The first Amiga Moms Social will be held on Saturday, May 4th from 11am to 2pm in West New York, New Jersey.
 Although the mission of Amiga Moms is centered on motherhood within the Latino culture, women of all backgrounds are welcome to learn how to bring more peace of mind and heart into their lives.
 The Amiga Moms Social will include brunch, networking opportunities, keynote address and discussion, education on mindfulness and practice of strategies, swag bags filled with many exciting goodies, and free raffles thanks to the donations of amazing partners to the event.
 In efforts to keep the event intimate, the social is capped at 40 participants.
 Tickets are on sale throughout the month of April on the Amiga Moms website - www.amigamoms.com.

 About the Founder

 Vanessa De Jesus Guzman is a licensed therapist, national certified counselor, school counselor, former teacher, wife, mother, and the founder of Amiga Moms.
 Her life’s mission statement is to “learn, grow and inspire” others to do the same.
 Visit www.amigamoms.com to learn more about Counselor De Jesus, of speaking engagement opportunities and services offered, and about the upcoming Amiga Moms Social.